tschueller/maven-javascript-plugin/README.md

 Description
 -----------

-This plugin (Maven 2 or 3) provides support to work with JavaScript project.
+This plugin (Maven 2 or 3) provides support to work with JavaScript projects.
 It compiles scripts with Google's Closure Compiler, packages them into a JAR file and also has dependency support so a JavaScript project can depend on other JavaScript projects.